 Common links for reporting inappropriate social media content:

-- Parents and carers—learn about what children do online and how you can encourage them to be positive digital citizens at different ages.
+- eSafety’s Parents page—learn about what children do online and how you can encourage them to be positive digital citizens at different ages.

 - Stay Smart Online—read about how to protect personal and financial information.

-- ThinkUKnow—contains information about technologies that are popular with kids and advice about app safety.
+- ThinkUKnow Parents Portal—contains information about technologies that are popular with kids and advice about app safety.